 Personnel: Staff were consulted as part of the engagement exercise carried out to support the development of the next iteration of the Plan, which is important as staff across the Community Planning Partnership are required to work within the parameters of the Children's Services Plan in order to deliver best possible outcomes for children and families.

-Carers will benefit from the delivery of improved, integrated local services, which take into account the learning from the period of the pandemic.
+Carers: Carers will benefit from the delivery of improved, integrated local services, which take into account the learning from the period of the pandemic.
 Provider Organisations: Provider Organisations are represented in the CSP Steering Group, and are actively contributing to the development of the Plan, and the refinement of the priorities to take account of local organisations' experience and learning over the course of the pandemic.
+Equalities: As with the previous Integrated Children's Services Plan (2017 - 2020), the strategic priorities are based on the diverse needs of children and families in Glasgow, with a commitment to reducing inequalities and improving health outcomes for children and young people, as well as ensuring equality of access to the full range of supports and services provided by the HSCP and partner agencies.
 Fairer Scotland Compliance: The Plan is being developed to take account of the additional impact of poverty over the course of the pandemic and equality of access to support.
-Financial: The development of the next iteration of the Plan will not have direct financial implications, though further developm direct financial implications, though further nent of services and the workforce may have inancial implications over the period of the ---------- --

-Legal: None

-Economic Impact: It is anticipated that there will be positive economic impact as a result of more integrated and streamlined support, which will reduce duplication, and increase capacity and equality of access, and achieve positive outcomes for children, young people and families.
+Financial: The development of the next iteration of the Plan will not have direct financial implications, though further development of services and the workforce may have indirect financial implications over the period of the Plan.
+Legal: None Economic Impact: It is anticipated that there will be positive economic impact as a result of more integrated and streamlined support, which will reduce duplication, and increase capacity and equality of access, and achieve positive outcomes for children, young people and families.
 Sustainability: Through increased alignment and reduced duplication, it is hoped that the Plan will help to support provider sustainability across the children's services sector.

-Sustainable Procurement and Article 19: Development of the Plan did not involve direct procurement of services, and instead provides a framework for the delivery and integration of services to promote better outcomes for children, young people and families. --- ---
+Sustainable Procurement and Article 19: Development of the Plan did not involve direct procurement of services, and instead provides a framework for the delivery and integration of services to promote better outcomes for children, young people and families.
 Risk Implications: None Implications for Glasgow City Council: The Plan is beneficial to the Council as it creates a shared set of priorities across all partner agencies, aligning the aims of different supports and services, in order to maximise the impact of support for the benefit of children, young people and families.
-Implications for NHS Greater The Plan is beneficial to the NHS as it creates a

-Implications for NHS Greater The Plan is beneficial to the NHS as it creates a Glasgow & Clyde: shared set of priorities across all partner agencies, aligning the aims of different supports and services, in order to maximise the impact of support and complement the range of specialist NHS provisions available to children, young people and families.
+Implications for NHS Greater Glasgow & Clyde: The Plan is beneficial to the NHS as it creates a shared set of priorities across all partner agencies, aligning the aims of different supports and services, in order to maximise the impact of support and complement the range of specialist NHS provisions available to children, young people and families.

-Direction Required to Council, Health Board or Both
+Di Direction Required to Council, Health Board or Both

-Direction to:
+Di Direction to:

-1. No Direction Required \boxtimes
+1. No Direction Required $\boxtimes$

 2. Glasgow City Council

 3. NHS Greater Glasgow & Clyde

 4. Glasgow City Council and NHS Greater Glasgow & Clyde